Call us at (860) 830-7838 | Send Email

-Mailae believes in nurturing each individual's capacity for insight through teaching skills to assist them in achieving a state of emotional wellness.
-She prides herself in using evidenced-based treatment techniques while maintaining a person-centered approach that strengthens the therapeutic relationship with her clients.
-Trained in Functional Analytic Psychotherapy and Family Systems therapy, Mailae is passionate about trauma-informed care for PTSD.
-Her approach includes an awareness and appreciation of multicultural issues including race and ethnicity, disability, women's issues, affectional and gender orientation, among others.
+Mailae believes in nurturing each individual's capacity for insight.
+Clients can expect an eclectic approach to therapy, balancing both evidenced-based treatment techniques while maintaining a person-centered approach that strengthens the therapeutic relationship.
+Trained in Functional Analytic Psychotherapy, Mailae is passionate about trauma-informed care that centers cultural humility, empowerment, and liberation models of healing.
+Her approach includes an awareness of the larger structures and sociopolitical factors that impact mental health and wellness.

 Mailae was born in Houma, Louisiana and is a member of the United Houma Nation — a small Native American tribe indigenous to the southern Louisiana swamplands.
 Although she deeply embraces her creole-native heritage, her namesake is derived from her father's Japanese-Hawaiian background.
 Mailae’s name originates from the wildflowers often used to make Hawaiian leis, which symbolize peace, friendship, and love.